 There is not much to say about this flash drive type because the name says it all.
 You should consider that it may not be waterproof; - hence, you shouldn't take it into the shower room.
 Other than that, it looks "tres" posh!

-If you are a die-hard fan of a particular brand , it may be time to show your love by getting a branded USB disk.
-There are literally tons of these USB storage devices out there, waiting for you to discover them.
-Here are samples.
+If you are a die-hard fan of a particular brand, it may be time to show your love by getting a branded USB disk.
+There are tons of these USB storage devices out there, waiting for you to discover them.
+Here are the samples.

 This is where things get a little saner.
 Device manufacturers manufacture USB flash drives in different looks or designs.
 But they all are made to standard storage sizes.
+Commonly the flash drive memory can range from 128MB to 2TB, based on its application scenario.
 We will discuss the storage sizes down below.

 128 MB: These are the lowest capacity USB flash drives that you can find today.
 The top players in the industry have stopped making such low capacity USB flash drives due to the low demand.